VladimirBalun/OLSystem/ProgChecker/README.md

             name language language for programs(Cpp, C, Java or Python) COMPILER_OR_INTERPRETER
-            name compiler or interpreter for selected language supported by your OS(gcc, g++, javac, python, clang etc) ADDRESS
+            name compiler or interpreter for selected language supported by your OS(gcc, g++, javac, python, clang etc)
-            ip address on which the application will be launched PORT
-            number of the port that will listen to the application